ddean6232/dtreeind/content/about/content.md

 #subtitle = ""
 +++

-Open Source Theme from Okkur for your next project.
+Open Source Theme from Okkur for your next project!!!

 Syna is based on the awesome work by digitalcraftsman with his Hugo Agency Theme.